Laboratory-Imaging/JOBS-examples/NIS_v6.10/34-Acquire_until/README.md

 We reuse the GA3 recipe from the previous example without any change.

 In the JOB we have to make some changes though.
-Lets start with the Variables task where we change all variables to arrays (of 96 elements) and add one more:
+Lets start with the Variables task where we change all variables to arrays (of 96 elements):
-- totalCounts, totalMeans, totalVars, SEs: all defined as array of 96 doubles.
+- totalCounts, totalMeans, and totalVars all defined as array of 96 doubles.
-- wellsVisited: defined as double scalar value

 ![JOB Variables](images/41-Variables.png)